Our President

 Paul Galloway

-Paul Galloway has over 18 years of experience in civics, public policy and strategic communications.
-He has led several civil rights, First Amendment and faith-based organizations including The American Muslim Advisory Council, The American Center for Outreach, The Islamic Society of Greater Houston and The Council on American-Islamic Relations’ Houston Chapter.
+Ustadh Paul has over 18 years of experience in civics, public policy, and strategic communications.
+He has led several civil rights, First Amendment, and faith-based organizations including The American Muslim Advisory Council, The American Center for Outreach, The Islamic Society of Greater Houston, and The Council on American-Islamic Relations’ Houston Chapter.
 Paul’s work with Interfaith Ministries for Greater Houston was honored with a Jefferson Awards Certificate of Excellence for Public Service.
 Paul is a product of the “Military Brat” experience of the 1990’s growing up on US Army bases in Germany.

 Mohammed Belyamani

-Ustadh Mohammed is a software developer and system architect who enjoys contributing to nonprofit organizations in the field of education, leadership development, and community building.
-In his 20 years volunteering experience he got a chance to sit on boards, lead projects, and build initiatives to develop community work towards more professionalism and focus on bigger challenges.
-A strong believer in learning as a path to excellence and higher quality work, Mohammed questions status Quo, approaches situations from different paradigms, and pushes to experiment with new ways to tackle obstacles.
+Ustadh Mohammed is a software developer and system architect who enjoys contributing to nonprofit organizations in the fields of education, leadership development, and community building.
+In his 20 years of volunteering experience, he got a chance to sit on boards, lead projects, and build initiatives to develop community work towards more professionalism and focus on bigger challenges.
+A strong believer in learning as a path to excellence and higher quality work, Mohammed questions the status Quo, approaches situations from different paradigms, and pushes to experiment with new ways to tackle obstacles.

 OUR OFFICES